sharonelis/ProgramLanguage/README.md

 ## Conclusion

-This guide covers how to run the custom language interpreter in both interactive mode and full program execution mode.
-By following these steps, you can execute and test your `.lambda` programs easily.
-If you encounter any issues, ensure that your Python installation is correctly set up and that your program files are properly formatted.
+This guide explains how to use the custom interpreter by running it in interactive mode or executing a `.lambda` program file.
+Be sure to follow these instructions to ensure correct execution of your language programs.